maiha2/accessibility-in-design-system/README.md

-# Accessibility in Design System
+# WAccessibility in Design System
 A list of accessibility pages in design systems.
 These design systems have pages or descriptions about accessibility.

 Contributions from anyone are welcome!!